microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-ray (25 kV, 6 sec) assessment (Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
 Animal experiments were approved by the local ethical committee of the Canton of Bern, Switzerland (permit number BE 55/16) and carried out in accordance with Swiss Guidelines for the Care and Use of Laboratory Animals.

-Prior to terminal anesthesia and perfusion with µAngiofil, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig.
+Prior to terminal anesthesia and perfusion with µAngiofil, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
-3A).
-The harvested and fixated murine hind limb was then scanned using a desktop microCT scanner SKYSCAN 1272 (Fig.
+The harvested and fixated murine hind limb was then scanned using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3).
-3).
 The obtained dataset was reconstructed using NRecon Software v.1.7.4.2 (microCT Bruker, Kontich, Belgium) and visualized using CTvox Software v.3.3.1 (microCT Bruker, Kontich, Belgium).
 The visualization unambiguously displayed the intratumoral vasculature and extensive defects in the mineralized bone tissue.
-The neighboring structures, such as the growth plate, the epiphysis or the menisci are also easily assessed (Fig.
+The neighboring structures, such as the growth plate, the epiphysis or the menisci are also easily assessed (Fig. @fig:3).
-3).

 ![**MicroangioCT of a xenograft tumor implanted into the murine tibia.**
   A: Maximum intensity projection (MIP) of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.